SoteriaInitiative/flstandards/README.md

     <summary>💡Hint if bucket creation fails:</summary>

 You may have created a bucket with the same name.
-Verify in the GCP console if the bucket already exists and if it does and you like to retain the bucket rename the bucket in the ```gcloud``` command above and in the ```.env``` file.
+Verify in the GCP console if the bucket already exists and if it does, and you like to retain the bucket, rename the bucket in the ```gcloud``` command above and in the ```.env``` file.

 </details>